We may earn affiliate commissions for the recommended products. Learn more.

 Proton Free

-Proton Free offers strong core functionality, which is ideal for basic use.
+All in all, Proton Free offers strong core functionality, which is ideal for daily use.
 However, premium features like Dark Web Monitoring, Proton Sentinel, and vault sharing with more than two recipients are only available on paid plans.
+Still it's one of the best free password managers on the market if all you need is storing and auto-filling passwords.

 Pass Plus